 1 ) How do I prepare for IIT ?

-Ans : – Only 4 videos have very slight sound echo problem.
-The same topic got covered again ( many times ) in other videos correctly.
-The room in which these 4 videos have been recorded had windows only on one side.
-That gave little bit echo problems.
-Also external noise of cars, auto, children shouting have randomly come in.
+Ans : – You can use GOM Player, or VLC Player.
 You have to have good speakers with filters or good earphones with filters.
 We have checked mostly it is OK with these. ( If you are depending only on your embedded speakers of computer /screen / keyboard then there may be extra distortions.
 As these speakers are often not of good Quality.
 Also install latest KL Codecs ) In any case reduce the volume see the board, imagine sitting in the last bench and solving the problems of your own.
 See if your solution differs anywhere with the scribbles on the board.

 3 ) Why are you giving these ( high Quality ) lecture for free ?

 Ans : Well there are lot of good things free in this world.
 Linux, My-SQL, Open-Office …..
 Go to sourceforge and get thousands of high quality software free along with source code.
 Yes all officially free ….
 Why do you think Richard Stallman, Zimmerman, ….. etc are considered Guru philosophers ?
-In Punjab and Gurudwaras worldwide there are so many Langars where you get better food than Restaurants. … why ?
-Why do you have Dharmasalas and subsidized rest rooms near hospitals / Famous Temples / various places ? in Iftar party anyone can eat for free …
+In Punjab and Gurudwaras worldwide there are so many Langars where you get better food than Restaurants. ….. why ?
+Why do you have Dharmasalas and subsidized rest rooms near hospitals / Famous Temples / various places ? in Iftar party anyone can eat for free …. why ?

 4 ) How can I get all your lectures ?